Linus4/eldritchinstinct/eldritch-instinct-srd.md

 | 6 | Get over or through a fence. | 13 | Uneven ground (roots, stones). | 20 | Slippery ground (mud, ice, oil). |
 | 7 | Cross a stream. | 14 | Someone drops something on the ground. | | |

+### A note on rules

+The rules in this document are suggestions to help you run a satisfying mystery.
+You are encouraged to modify these rules and try out different procedures.
+Time is not a limiting factor in the current situation?
+Don’t use the research rules.
+Come up with your own chase rules, or throw them out and go completely free-form.
+If you want more combat in your game, let enemies deal only half the amount of damage.
+Allow your players to choose their favorite entries from the tables at character creation or come up with their own details.
+Make this game your own.

 [back to index](#index)
 <p></p>